-Now with DX-clusters and Reverse Beacon Network, DXers will notice immediately when a DX-pedition comes on the air or a different band.
+Now with DX-clusters and Reverse Beacon Network, DXers will notice immediately when a DX-pedition comes on the air or switching to a different band.
 Not only the transmit frequency is mentioned but often also the listening frequency.
-It is therefore that only after a few QSO’s you start working split.
+It is therefore that only after a few QSO’s you need working split.

 During most of my operations I work just a few kHz up but also depending on the size of the pile-up, this may be extended a bit.
 Personally I don’t like 10, 15, 20 0r even 30 kHz split.
 It takes a considerable portion of the band and it becomes more difficult to work a DX-pedition.
-This also means it takes longer to work a DX-pedition and consequently occupy bandwidth for a longer period.
+This also means it takes longer to work a DX-pedition and consequently occupies bandwidth for a longer period but also let the pile-up growing.
 However, I have not experienced pile-ups like those of Juan de Nova, Heard island, South Georgia and therefore cannot make a good judgement but for my own operations I try to reduce the width of the pile-up as much as possible.

 Although the description above is my general practice, it does not mean that you will not notice different behavior.
 This all depends on the circumstances, QRM, behavior of the pile-up, etc.